tindyc/crypto_course/README.md

 - [Amazon](https://amazon.co.uk/) for the books
 - [Ledger](https://www.ledger.com/) for the merchandise

--Product images for the online courses, blog post banner and sales banner were using [Canva](https://www.canva.com/).
+- Product images for the online courses, blog post banner and sales banner were using [Canva](https://www.canva.com/).

 **Video Credits:**